 Galway is a great place for a weekend getaway.
 From stunning landscapes stretching for miles across Connemara and along the Wild Atlantic Way to the buzzing metropolis of the city, Galway is not to be missed when visiting the west of Ireland.

 Otherwise known as the ‘Tribal County,’ Galway is a pleasure ground for explorers and budding historians alike.
 For those who wish to while the time away in a more relaxed fashion there are lots of beautiful beaches for a stroll, delectable restaurants for food and fantastic pubs for traditional evenings.

 Here are some ideas for the ultimate weekend (48 hours) in Galway.

 Day 1 of your 48 hours in Galway

 Breakfast at McCambridge’s

-Start as you mean to go on with a delicious breakfast at the world class McCambridge’s.
+Start as you mean to go on with a delicious breakfast at the world-class McCambridge’s – one of the best Galway restaurants.
 Their menu offers a wide range of dishes with the freshest local ingredients.